Allianz Parque

-Allianz Parque ([ˈaliɐ̃s ˈpaʁki]), also known as Palestra Itália Arena, is a multipurpose stadium in São Paulo, Brazil, built to receive shows, concerts, corporate events, and especially football matches of Palmeiras, the site owner.
-The stadium has a capacity of 43,713 spectators.
+Allianz Parque ([ˈaliɐ̃s ˈpaʁki]), also known as Arena Palmeiras or as Arena Palestra Itália, is a football stadium in Água Branca, São Paulo, Brazil, and the home of Palmeiras.
+The stadium also serves as a multipurpose arena, and was built to receive concerts and other events besides football matches.
+The stadium has a capacity of 43,713 spectators for football, and of 55,000 for concerts.
 At the time of its opening, the stadium had one of the most modern multipurpose spaces in the whole country.
-Its stadium meets all of FIFA's standards, accrediting it to receive the most relevant sports tournaments.
-Its construction started in 2010 under the authorship of Portuguese architect Tomás Taveira.
+The stadium meets all of FIFA's standards, accrediting it to receive the most relevant sports tournaments.

+Its construction started in 2010 under the authorship of Portuguese architect Tomás Taveira, and completed in November 2014.
 The stadium was built by the company WTorre Properties/Arenas, belonging to WTorre Group.
-The stadium is located on the site previously occupied by Palestra Itália Stadium, also popularly known as Parque Antárctica, and opened in 2014.
+The stadium is located on the site previously occupied by Palestra Itália Stadium, also popularly known as Parque Antárctica, Palmeiras's former home ground.

 Location

-The stadium is located in Pompeia Village, nearby the neighbourhoods of Perdizes and Barra Funda, in the west zone of São Paulo city.
-Near to the stadium, there is the Palmeiras–Barra Funda Metro Station at 1.5 km of distance, the Água Branca Metropolitan Train Station and several bus lines, totaling 50 different routes.
+The stadium is located in the Água Branca neighborhood, within the Barra Funda district, but sits in an intersection region between the neighbourhoods of Água Branca (where it is properly located), Barra Funda, Pompeia and Perdizes, in the west zone of the city of São Paulo.
+Near the stadium, there is the Palmeiras–Barra Funda Metro Station at 1.5 km of distance, the Água Branca Metropolitan Train Station and several bus lines, totaling 50 different routes.

-For drivers, parking service is adjacent to the Allianz Parque, with capacity for 2,000 cars, plus 4,800 parking spaces in two malls located nearby.
+A parking lot with a capacity for 2,000 cars is adjacent to the stadium and there are 4,800 parking spaces in two nearby malls.
 The complex is situated only 4 km from Paulista Avenue and 5 km from Central Zone of São Paulo.
-Besides, there are 9 5-star hotels in a radius of 6 km, more than 8,000 hospitalar beds at a distance of 5 km, apart from Congonhas Airport and Guarulhos Airport, at 13 and 30 km of distance, respectively.